stases/math4ai_temp/docs/essentials/determinants.md

 # Determinants

+{: .motivation}
+We are often interested in how much a transformation rescales the area (or volume in higher dimensions) of a certain shape.
+In this section we will introduce determinants, which are a way to measure this rescaling.

 In mathematics, a determinant is a scalar value that is a function of a matrix, denoted as det$$(\mathbf{A})$$ or $$\left| \mathbf{A}\right|$$.
 Intuitively, we can think of a determinant as a measure of how much the unit area enclosed by original vectors changes under a transformation.
 To visualize this, let's assume that we have a transformation $$\mathbf{A}$$ of the following form: